koba-jon/pytorch_cpp/Multiclass-Classification/VGGNet/README.md

-# AlexNet
+# VGGNet
-This is the implementation of "AlexNet" for Multiclass-Classification.<br>
+This is the implementation of "VGGNet" for Multiclass-Classification.<br>
-Original paper: A. Krizhevsky, I. Sutskever, and G. E. Hinton.
-ImageNet classification with deep convolutional neural networks.
-In Proceedings of the 25th International Conference on Neural Information Processing Systems, 2012. [link](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networ)
+Original paper: K. Simonyan and A. Zisserman.
+Very deep convolutional networks for large-scale image recognition.
+In International Conference on Learning Representations, 2015. [link](https://arxiv.org/abs/1409.1556)

 ## Usage